 Bearing the highest mana cost we've seen today, Edgar demands six mana to play.
 His 4/4 stats are comparatively low, but first strike and haste make up the difference, especially since Markov places a +1/+1 counter on each vampire you control (including himself) whenever he attacks.

-I hope to see some vampire-supporting planeswalkers in the future, but I'm pleased with the attention they've seen in recent expansions.
-For now, as we eagerly await more Dracula-esque monster releases, vote for your favorite vampire and I'll see you at our next MTG countdown!
+But for now, as we eagerly await more Dracula-esque monster expansions, vote for your favorite vampire, and I'll see you at our next countdown!

 © 2018 Jeremy Gill